 One of the major risk factors for a stroke is carotid artery stenosis, which is the buildup of plaque in the arteries in the neck that supply blood to the brain.
-Treatment options include drugs and lifestyle changes.
+Treatment options for carotid artery stenosis include drugs and lifestyle changes.

-Two invasive procedures are also used to treat carotid artery stenosis and to prevent a stroke: Carotid endarterectomy, in which the artery is opened up and plaque is surgically removed, and angioplasty with insertion of a stent to keep the artery open.
+Two invasive procedures are also used to treat carotid artery stenosis and to prevent a stroke: Carotid endarterectomy, in which the artery is opened up and plaque is surgically removed, and the angioplasty procedure, in which a stent is inserted to keep the artery open.
 Unfortunately, there are well-known and horrific dangers associated with both carotid endarterectomy and the angioplasty procedure.
 That’s why I don’t think they should be used to treat carotid artery stenosis and/or to prevent a stroke.

-A new Lancet study looked at patients with symptomatic carotid artery stenosis (such as a “mini-stroke”) who had undergone carotid stenting.
+A study published in the Lancet looked at patients with symptomatic carotid artery stenosis (such as a “mini-stroke”) who had undergone the angioplasty procedure.
 What they found is that for patients 70 or older, the risk of having a stroke or dying within four months of stenting was 12 percent (1 in 8!).

 Even more shocking, these two procedures weren’t compared to conservative treatment—it wasn’t even a consideration.
 You can’t possibly determine whether these interventions are really effective ways to treat carotid artery stenosis and/or prevent a stroke unless you know the stroke/death rates of patients who don’t undergo any type of invasive procedure.

-If you or a loved one is recommended to have a one of these procedures, I suggest you do these three things:
+If you or a loved one is recommended to have a carotid endarterectomy or the angioplasty procedure, I suggest you do these three things:

-- First, if you’re 70 or older say no to stenting.
+- First, if you’re 70 or older, say no to the angioplasty procedure.